daos-stack/daos/docs/admin/administration.md

 specified by the index, if not specified then the server will attempt to insert the device into the bdev tier with the lowest index value (the first bdev tier).

-The device will now be registered in the engine's persistant NVMe config so that when restarted, the newly added SSD will be used.
+The device will now be registered in the engine's persistent NVMe config so that when restarted, the newly added SSD will be used.

 - Replace an excluded SSD with a New Device: